-Local populations may be acclimated to the prevailing salinity regime and, therefore, exhibit different tolerances to other populations subject to different salinity conditions.
-Therefore, caution should be used when inferring tolerances from populations in different regions.
-Mytilus edulis is found in a wide range of salinities from variable salinity areas (18-35 ppt) such as estuaries and intertidal areas to areas of more constant salinity (30-35 ppt) in the sublittoral (Connor et al., 2004).
+Local populations may be acclimated to the prevailing salinity regime and may therefore exhibit different tolerances to other populations subject to different salinity conditions and therefore caution should be used when inferring tolerances from populations in different regions.
+Mytilus edulis is found in a wide range of salinities from variable salinity areas (18-35ppt) such as estuaries and intertidal areas, to areas of more constant salinity (30-35ppt) in the sublittoral (Connor et al., 2004).
 Furthermore, mussels in rock pools are likely to experience hypersaline conditions on hot days.
-Newell (1979) recorded salinities as high as 42 psu in intertidal rock pools, suggesting that Mytilus edulis can tolerate hypersaline conditions.
+Newell (1979) recorded salinities as high as 42 psu in intertidal rock pools, suggesting that Mytilus edulis can tolerate high salinities.

 Sensitivity assessment.
 Increased salinity is likely to change a reduced salinity area to a fully marine area where it is known that mussels can survive in abundance.
-Also, an increase in salinity from full to raised salinity (> 40 units), is less than that encountered in rock pools, where Mytilus edulis survives.
-Therefore, Mytilus edulis is recorded as having a 'High' resistance to an increase in salinity at the pressure benchmark and a 'High' resilience and this biotope is, therefore, assessed as 'Not sensitive' at the benchmark level.
+Also, an increase in salinity from full to raised salinity (38 units), is less than that encountered in rock pools, where Mytilus edulis survives.
+Therefore, Mytilus edulis is recorded as having a 'High' resistance to an increase in salinity at the pressure benchmark and a 'High' resilience and this biotope is therefore assessed as 'Not sensitive'.